CMU-IDS-2020/a3-05839-a3-fch-ljy/writeup.md

 ## Development

 In this project, Jingyuan Li is in charge of Map Visualization and Chart Visualization while Chuhan Feng is in charge of Machine Learning Visualization.
 We build a general framework for our application and we work on our parts separately during the development.
 In the end, we integrate all the code together.
-For the Map Visualization and Chart Visualization sections, it took 40-50 hours in total to develop our application.
-Most of the time spent is to find the best way to find appropriate expressions and make the charts easy-to-read.
+In total, it takes ~50  hours to finish the project.
+Most of the time spent is to find the appropriate way to express the information in the graph and make the charts readable.